osama-alsharabi/osama-alsharabi/readme.md

 I'm a **Flutter Developer** with **3+ years of experience** designing and shipping production-grade mobile applications — from architecture and state management down to pixel-perfect UI.

-I currently build **وسيط (Waseet)** — a full-scale vehicle marketplace app for the Yemeni market — where I own the entire mobile layer on top of a Clean Architecture foundation.

 ```dart
 class OsamaAlsharabi {